 I’m back with another post in my mini Social Media Series.
-Today’s topic is Facebook and as always, I’ll start with my disclaimer that I am admitting I’m no expert (like at ALL).
+Today’s topic is Facebook and as always, I’ll start with my disclaimer by admitting I’m no expert (like at ALL).

 This article is more about what I’ve learned about being on Facebook.
 Things that have helped or hindered me.
 Hopefully, some of this will be useful to you guys too.